 Rwenzori Mountains National Park

-The park is a home for over 70 mammal species like Rwenzori Otter, Elephants, duikers, giant forest hogs, bushbucks, Buffalo, golden cats, Leopard and many more.
-Primates such as blue monkeys, Angola colobus monkey, black and white colobus monkey, red tailed monkeys, Olive baboons and Chimpanzees are in the area.
+Surprisingly, the park is a home to over 70 mammal species like Rwenzori Otter, Elephants, duikers.
+Giant forest hogs, bushbucks, Buffalo, golden cats, Leopard and many more.
+Primates such as blue monkeys, Angola colobus, black and white colobus, red tailed monkeys, Olive baboons and Chimpanzees are also in the area.

-The Rwenzori Mountains National Park offer chances for cultural experiences with one of the local tribes living at the foot of the mountains.
-Tourists can go and visit the village of Ruboni to explore the neighboring Bakonzo tribe at the mountain slopes.
-The Bakonzo people arrange cultural dance performances while sharing information about their history.
+This Park offer chances for cultural experiences with one of the local groups living at the foot of the mountains.
+Therefore, tourists can go and visit the village of Ruboni to explore the neighboring Bakonzo group at the mountain slopes.
+All in all, the Bakonzo people arrange cultural dance performances while sharing information about their history.

 The park hosts over 217 bird species including 19 Albertine Rift endemics.
-Most of them can be found in the forest zones and 17 of 217 bird species can only be found in Rwenzori which justifies UNESCO naming it a birding area.
-The bird species include; Handsome Francolin, Rwenzori Turaco, Long-eared Owl, Barred Long-tailed Cuckoo, Cinnamon-chested Bee-eater, Strange Weaver, Archers’ Robin-chat, Rwenzori Batis, White-starred Robin, Montane Sooty Boubou, Slender-billed Starling, Lagden’s Bush Shrike, Blue-headed Sunbird, Barbets, Golden-winged Sunbird, Greenbuls, Apalises, Crimson wings, Flycatchers, purple breasted sunbird, dwarf honey guide, Bearded vultures, swifts and kiv ground thrush.
+Whereby most of them can be found in the forest zones and 17 of 217 bird species can only be found in Rwenzori.
+The bird species include; Handsome Francolin, Rwenzori Turaco, Long-eared Owl, Barred Long-tailed Cuckoo.

 Guided nature walks and hiking

 For those who cannot take a challenge of hiking to the Margherita you can opt to take a guided nature walk around the community.
-This thrilling activity gives you a chance to walk with the forest foothills on foot with an experienced ranger using the central circuit.
-Different trails can be used during the hiking process that’s to say Lake Mahoma and Buraro chimpanzee forest.
-During the nature walk, visitors will be able to see River Mubuku for views of Baker and portal peaks, snow-capped Margherita peak, view squirrels, Vervet monkeys, chameleons and several spectacular birds and you can as well enjoy unique activities like fishing with your hands in the streams of akin to Hug Glass in the revenant.
+This thrilling activity however gives you a chance to walk with the forest foothills on foot with an experienced ranger using the central circuit.

-You can take a scheduled flight from Entebbe International airport to Kasese Airfield or from kajjansi Airfield and you can as well reach the park from Kampala via Fort Portal.
+You can take a scheduled flight from Entebbe International airport to Kasese Airfield.
+You can as well reach the park from Kampala via Fort Portal.

-The park has got a lot of lodges, camps & hotels for accommodation ranging from luxury, budget and mid-range and these are available both inside and outside the park.
-You can book your accommodation through our company and early bookings are advised.
+The park has got a lot of lodges, camps & hotels for accommodation ranging from luxury, budget and mid-range.
+Furthermore these are available both inside and outside the park.
+You can as well book your accommodation through our company and early bookings are advised.

 - Elephant Plains Lodge